arif-sudo/arif-sudo.github.io/_posts/2023-11-16-javascript-functions.md

 ---

 ## Scope
-Scope is the term used to describe which parts of our code have access to which variables.[for loop & timeout](https://www.freecodecamp.org/news/thrown-for-a-loop-understanding-for-loops-and-timeouts-in-javascript-558d8255d8a4/)
+Scope is the term used to describe which parts of our code have access to which variables.
+[For Loop & Timeout](https://www.freecodecamp.org/news/thrown-for-a-loop-understanding-for-loops-and-timeouts-in-javascript-558d8255d8a4/)
 * Examle 1
 ```
 // Global scope